Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                     ERRORS & ISSUES
 When you still want to use this blocklist, feel free to use it and provide feedback on errors.
 You can post issues, but I will only have a look at it when the issue causes a problem on an COM, INF, NET or ORG domain.
+Most adblocker-extensions with an option to add your own custom filyters (e.g. AdBlockPlus, Adguard, uBlockOrigin) have an option to correct problems in filters with 'badfilter' option (look for UserFilter or MyFilter).
+When this filter causes a problem on website ABC_example.com, simply add a badfilter using this syntax:
+||ABC_example.com$badfilter